Blair Hyatt, Executive Director

 Michelle Smith, Outreach Manager

 Michelle Smith is the Outreach Manager with PHSA.
 She attended HACC where she became involved with Capital Area Head Start as a parent on Policy Council.
 She transferred to Shippensburg University to complete her degree in Social Work.
 During this time, she was a Head Start and an Early Head Start Home Visitor, and served on the PHSA Board of Directors.
-Michelle graduated from Shippensburg University with her Master of Social Work degree.
-As the Outreach Manager, Michelle leads PreK for PA activities, works with directors to identify staff in each program to serve as Liaisons, and supports Liaisons as they lead their programs in advocacy at all levels.
+Michelle holds a Master of Social Work degree.
+As the Outreach Manager, Michelle leads PreK for PA activities, works with programs to identify staff to serve as Liaisons and supports Liaisons as they lead advocacy efforts.
 Michelle lives in Mechanicsburg with her husband and four daughters.

 Kayle Richardson, Professional Development Director